Written and Oral Communication, Dial Center

 Credits: 3; Prereq: COM 1000.

-Communication in small groups with emphasis in practical applications, skill development and current research and theory.
+A survey course focusing on communication in small groups, with a heavy emphasis in practical applications and skill development, grounded in current research and theory.

 Patterns of Intercultural Communication